reruo321/TEST-sigaction_oldact/README.md

 # TEST: sigaction_oldact
-The project shows how `oldact` works as the third argument of the system call `sigaction()` with a simple debugging.
+The project shows how a system call `sigaction()` works with a simple debugging.
+Especially, I focused on the third parameter, `oldact`.
 It is the `struct sigaction` that stores the previous action.
-Thanks to it, we programmers do not need to remember the name of the function in the previous action.

 ## Manual
 ![image](https://github.com/user-attachments/assets/3e021068-c965-4843-82cc-ffa11a9d86b3)